LoganMinarik/LoganMinarik/README.md

 <!---
 LoganMinarik/LoganMinarik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-(I feel like you saying im special is another way you just called me Autistic)
+(I feel like you saying I'm special is another way you just called me Autistic)
 --->